flying2322/PersonalBlogWeb/_coverpage.md

 - Language: English, Chinese(Mandarin and Henan dialect), Dutch(Learning), and German(Learned for 1 year).
 - Hobbies: Tech-products, Assassinate creed, League of legends, Fast and Furious, Godfather series, traveling, photography and vlogging.

-## Life is simple.You make choices and you don't look back.
+## Life is simple.You make choices and you don't look back.  --Fast and Furious

 [**LinkMe**](https://flying2322.github.io/dominicli.github.io/)